stevekrouse/rose/README.md

   - esc - out of edit mode
   - the selected node doesn't recieve keydown events unless you click on it --> maybe we need to focus on it? --> better way to get divs to get keydowns?

+- add first-line block so you can add things at the top of file and block statement
+-
 - typing
   - plop you into editing it (with empty name and only goes to _input1 if you leave it empty)
   - numbers and identifiers need validators on keydown / paste

 - submit bug to vuejs where contenteditable node replaced with contenteditable node takes old value (deleting key, val of obj  or elem of array with delete key)

+- only be able to add return when a parent somewhere is a function

 - layout
   - figure out when arrays and objects should layout in a new line